xishantingyu/SESE/day6/The_Cathedral_and_the_Bazaar.md

 *	Noospheric Property and the Ethology of Territory
 *	Causes of Conflict
 	-	Who gets to make binding decisions about a project?	-	Who gets credit or blame for what?
-	-	How to reduce duplication of effort and prevent rogue ver- sions from complicating bug tracking?	-What is the Right Thing, technically speaking?
+	-	How to reduce duplication of effort and prevent rogue versions from complicating bug tracking?	-What is the Right Thing, technically speaking?
 *	Project Structures and Ownership
 *	Conflict and Conflict Resolution